johnnovak/gridmonger-site/source/advanced-editing.rst

 ==========

-One handy advantage of Gridmonger over paper-and-pencil mapping is the ability to create links between certain cells.
-You can create links between the following cell types:
+One handy advantage of Gridmonger over paper-and-pencil mapping is the ability to create links between the following cell types:

 - pits and ceiling pits
 - teleport sources and destinations
 - upward and downward stairs
 - entrance and exit doors

+You can easily jump between linked cells which is a great help when trying to find your way through complex, interlocking multi-level dungeons.

 To create a link, first move the cursor to the source cell and press :kbd:`Shift+G` to enter *set link destination* mode.
 Now move the cursor to